BojanIstvancic/country-flags/README.md

 - Expose toggle modal handler - useImperativeHandle
 - Play Pokemon theme song on click

-Thinks to add in future:
+Things to add in future:

 - visualisation
 - component tests
+- add pokemon comparison - in progress

 ## Available routes

 - Home Page - "/"
-- Not found - if we hit a route that doesn't exist
+- Not Found - if we hit a route that doesn't exist

 ## Getting Started